czim/laravel-cms-models/documentation/FormFieldDisplayStrategies/RelationSingleAutocomplete.md

          // The source column(s) to use for the reference strategy 'source' => 'title',

+         // The target column(s) to search when using autocomplete search strings 'target' => 'title,name,id',

          // The reference strategy to use.
          'strategy' => SomeReferenceStrategyClass::class,